sib-swiss/termal/doc/manual.md

 mode](#zooming), as follows:

-* In zoomed-in mode, they change the portion of the alignment that is being displayed, much as a pager pages trough a text file.
+* In zoomed-in mode, they change the portion of the alignment that is being displayed, much as a pager pages through a text file.
 * In the zoomed-out modes, they move the zoom box.

 Motion commands all take a prefix argument.